 As with all Trixie Dog Activity toys, Turn Around is made from dish-washer safe plastic (the turning elements) and features non-slip rubberised feet on the base to secure it in place, even when your dog is roughly playing with it.

 3. Feixun Pets Dog Treat Toy Ball

 If there’s 2 things you can usually rely on when it comes to dogs – they love playing with balls and love a bit of something yummy for their tummy!
-Therefore, dog treat balls are one of the most common types of interactive treat dispensing dog toys you will find on the market.
+Therefore, a treat ball is one of the most common types of interactive treat dispensing dog toys you will find on the market.
 From Feixun Pets, we wanted to highlight their great dog treat toy ball.
-Made from a non-toxic and bite resistant rubber, this is very simple to set up and will provide your dog with hours of fun.
+Made from a non-toxic and chewing resistant rubber, this is very simple to set up and will provide your dog with hours of fun.

 4. Starmark Bob-a-Lot Interactive Dog Toy, Small

 If you have or if you did spend a lot of time looking at the different options out there you will notice, there’s a lot of interactive dog feeding toys.
 Which isn’t surprising as much of a dog’s day revolves around playing, eating, toilets and sleeping.
 Next on our list is another of our Favourite interactive treat dispensing dog toys from Starmark.